 During our walk-in hours, a limited number of people are allowed in the library at a time.
-Per Durham County Government, anyone entering the library will be required to:

 For safety, the library’s service philosophy currently focuses on access rather than assistance.
 Open hours are primarily an opportunity to browse the collection, select items to check out, and use the computers.
 Library staff can provide limited assistance with issuing library cards, checking out materials, and accessing computers.
 We are unable to offer the following services at this time:

 - Friends of the Durham Library book sales

 - Receiving donated books